mvolkmann/blog/src/smalltalk/12-exception-handling.md

 Examples include `ArithmeticError`, `AssertionFailure`, `Error`, `Halt`, `MessageNotUnderstood`, `NotYetImplemented`, and `ZeroDivide`.

-To define a custom exception, create a class that is a subclass of the `Exception` class or one of its subclasses such as `Error`.
+To define a custom exception, create a subclass of the `Error` class or one of its subclasses such as `Error`.
 The custom class can include instance variables and methods that are specific to that exception.
 For example: